K-Factor formula for fire sprinklers and water mist

 K-Factor formula for fire sprinklers

-In this article, we are looking at the flow of water through an orifice, and we will define the orifice as an opening (with a closed perimeter) in an element of a flow system.
+In this article, we examine the flow of water through an orifice, and we define an orifice as an opening (with a closed perimeter) in an element of a flow system.
 This orifice will be a fire sprinkler head or water mist nozzle in a fire protection system.
 We can use the k-factor formula for almost any rounded orifice.

 When: